-From these clusters, we construct article collections of varying context lengths for our question-answering task.
-By concatenating the markdown texts, we generate collections with lengths of 64K, 128K, 512K, and 1M tokens.\footnote{We can easily construct collections with arbitrary lengths exceeding 1M tokens.} Each collection is initialized with a randomly selected article, and additional articles are added until it reaches a specified length level.
-We expand the collections using two strategies: (1) random sampling from the clusters, and (2) traversing the citation graph within each cluster (using both depth-first and breadth-first search) to construct collections that preserve citation relations among articles.
+From these clusters, we create article collections at varying context lengths for our question-answering task.
+By concatenating the Markdown texts, we produce collections of 64K, 128K, 512K, and 1M tokens.\footnote{We can easily construct collections with arbitrary lengths exceeding 1M tokens.} Each collection is initialised with a randomly selected article, and further articles are appended until the target length is reached.
+We employ two expansion strategies: (1)~random sampling from the clusters, and (2)~traversal of the citation graph within each cluster (using both depth-first and breadth-first search) to construct collections that preserve citation relations among articles.
+Random groupings expose models to heterogeneous, cross-domain contexts, while citation-based groupings introduce richer relational structure that demands more sophisticated long-context reasoning.
 Each collection contains at least four articles, and no two collections share more than half of their articles.
-From the 662 scientific articles across 16 clusters, we construct 2,612 article collections spanning all four length levels, including 2,027 generated through random sampling and 585 through graph traversal.
+From the 662 scientific articles across 16 clusters, we construct 2,612 collections spanning all four length levels: 2,027 via random sampling and 585 via graph traversal.